QOGE/SAOGEN/files/sipgemini.md

 2. The Symbiotic Innovation Loop

-Unlike static IP, SIP in Version 2.0 is designed as a feedback loop.
+SIP in Version 2.0 is designed as a feedback loop.

     Generation: Human-guided AI agents explore design spaces (propulsion, energy, code).